tonamatos/wiederhold-notes/content/MAT246/5/Metric spaces.md

 ## Open and closed sets

->[!warning] Note:
->
->Most intuitive examples are done in details in the lectures.
-They involve many sketches, which is why they are not included in these notes.

 From now on, let $(X,d)$ be an abstract metric space.
 Since my course only deals with a very short introduction, for the most part you can safely assume that $X=\mathbb R$ with the Euclidean metric.

 >[!def] Definition of open.